SUNNYXILI/Dustin-s-Bridal-Shop/README.md

 2. Customers’ need to view products by style/color and their rental schedule
 3. Inventory Clerks’ need to view low-in-stock products, and the highest purchases or rentals

+## Summary
+This project has been a meaningful and entertaining experience for me.
+It was our first time building a database management system from scratch.
+I was excited to put techniques learned in class into practice, which helped us to transform concepts learned on paper into knowledge known by heart.

+The easiest part for me was the first step - system analysis, where I brainstormed entities required and collected information needs.
+I also found the data creation and input process to be very easy, albeit tedious.

+However, logical and physical modeling was the biggest challenge.
+It was difficult to differentiate one-to-one, one-to-many, and many-to-many relationships, especially when I had a lot of entities.
+Also, it was a time-consuming manual process to draw a visually pleasant Entity Relation Diagram.
+I needed to edit the entire chart whenever I made a change.
+Additionally, due to Access limitations, I could not insert multiple records of values at the same time with SQL.
+Thus, the data entry step took most of my time.

+Overall, the project has benefited our understanding of database management, because I gained a lot of hands-on experience by going through the whole cycle of database system development.
+I also picked up tricks to write SQL code in a text file to avoid formatting issues.

+Ultimately, our new system is a success for our business.
+I now have convenient access to our customer and employee information, keep track of past and future appointments, and can also easily retrieve inventory and supplier records.
+I believe this new tool will lead Dustin’s Bridal Shop to huge profits and a new stage of accomplishments.